-Bhakti-yoga is considered the highest form of yoga because it is the best form of unselfish action.
+Bhakti-yoga is considered the highest form of yoga because it is the highest form of unselfish action.
 The living entity in Brahman is not selfish to exploit others, but he is an individualist; he doesn’t take anything from anyone, but he doesn’t give anything to anyone either.
 The living entity in Vaikunṭha serves others based on their estimation of meanings; these living beings feel happy about the fact that they are giving meaning to others, although they might be giving milk to one who wants water.
 The living entity in Goloka serves water to those who want water, and milk to those who want milk.
-There is far more variety in this work, and the act is the least selfish kind of act we can think of.
+There is more variety in this work, and the act is the least selfish kind of act we can think of.

 Yoga is Personalism

 While some forms of yoga are higher than others, all forms of yoga are personalist.

 In karma-yoga, we search for God in the form of original sound, taste, touch, smell, and sight, obtained through our senses.
 In aśtanga-yoga, we search for God in form of an original idea, belief, intent, and morality.
 In jñāna-yoga, we seek God as the essence of all knowledge, beauty, renunciation, power, fame, and wealth.
 Finally, in bhakti-yoga, we offer to God what He desires, rather than what we might want to give.
 In every yoga, we are searching for a form rather than formlessness.
 We are looking for a person rather than the impersonal.
 There is simply nothing impersonalist about Bhagavad-Gita.